A. A. Adams: Politics

 Adams began his political career in 1960 as a member of the Tacoma Utility Board.
 A Democrat, he was first elected to the Washington House of Representatives in 1968, defeating the Republican nominee by a 52–48 margin, with a campaign heavily focusing on pension issues.
 One of his first actions in the House was to cosponsor a bill banning the carry of "dangerous weapons" at protests.
-The bill was initially contested due to unclear language, however, it was passed unanimously when the Seattle Black Panthers announced their intention to protest the bill.
+While initially contested due to unclear language, the bill was passed unanimously when the Seattle Black Panthers announced their intention to protest it.
 He supported the 1970 legislation which legalized abortion in Washington.

 Adams ran for reelection in 1970.
 While he won the primary, he had a lower vote total than his Republican opponents.
 He won the general election, again by a 52–48 margin.
 He was a cosponsor of the law which introduced mandatory vehicle insurance in Washington.
 In 1972, the redistricting process placed him in the 27th district, where he defeated Dennis Flannigan in a close primary.
 He went on to win reelection to a third term by a 67–33 margin and was made chair of the House Social and Health Services Committee.
 At 72 years old, Adams was the oldest representative in Washington.

 In 1974, he sponsored the Senior Services Act, which created a Meals on Wheels program.
 He also led a probe into escapes at Western State Hospital, which quickly expanded to cover security at all state institutions and a variety of other issues.
 Adams beat his opponent in the primary and won the general election 66–34.
 He opposed the 1976 effort to remove Leonard A. Sawyer from his position of Speaker of the House.
 That same year, he won election for his fifth term 62–38.

 Adams sponsored a "Death with Dignity" bill in 1977 that would have legalized a form of assisted suicide in Washington.
 He also supported a bill to decriminalize marijuana and a bill to legalize the prescription of Laetrile.
 He supported decriminalization of marijuana again the following year, saying that "We need to send Washington, D.C., a message."
 He won re-election 65–35.

 In 1979, Adams continued to push for assisted suicide and marijuana legislation, successfully passing both bills through the House.
 He also cosponsored a bill creating a state lottery, although this did not ultimately pass.
 In May, Adams received criticism for taking a two-week vacation to Hawaii because his absence gave the Republicans a one-vote majority in the House, with an editorial in The News Tribune describing him as being "out of bounds."
 The following year, Adams opted to not run for reelection, citing a need to spend time with his family.
 He was succeeded by fellow Democrat Art Wang, who defeated his Republican opponent 71–29.